 - You’re covered with Coversure

-The NHF works in partnership with Coversure Huntingdon, one of the UK’s leading independent insurance brokers, to offer specialist cover for hair/beauty and barbershops salons.
+The NHF/NBF works in partnership with Coversure Huntingdon, one of the UK’s leading independent insurance brokers, to offer specialist cover for hair/beauty and barbershops salons.
 (See more below.)

 Coversure Insurance Services (Huntingdon) recommends creating a business continuity plan as an essential part of your overall business plan.
 You can do this by following the three basic steps below.